aave/aip/content/aips/AIP-24.md

 3. Explain positioning of token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?

 PAX is valuable to borrow due to its trustworthiness and range of use cases including store of value, settlement, trading, and peer to peer transfer.
-Paxos additionally plans to request collateral status once sufficient liquidity is established.
+PAX is also very liquid and can be created and redeemed directly through Paxos, or can be used to trade on CeFi and DeFi exchanges.
+Paxos additionally plans to request collateral status at a future date.

 4. Provide a brief history of the project and the different components: DAO (is it live?), products (are they live?).
 How did it overcome some of the challenges it faced?

 PAX was launched on September 10th, 2018.
-PAX is included in MakerDAO’s pool and available for trading on DeFi Apps Curve and Uniswap, as well as traded on many different centralized exchanges.
+PAX is included in MakerDAO’s pool and is available for trading on DeFi Apps Curve and Uniswap, as well as traded on many different centralized exchanges.

 5. How is the asset currently used?

 PAX shares the typical use-cases for USD stablecoins.

 6. Emission schedule

 PAX tokens are minted/burned based on client demand.
 The process for minting and burning has been approved by the NYDFS and is regularly audited by a third party.
-Full monthly attestations available on the paxos website.
+Full monthly attestations are available on the Paxos website.
 Market cap fluctuates as users purchase and redeem PAX.

 7. Token & protocol permissions and upgradability

-    1. Note that all of the following roles are held by multi-sig addresses.
+   *All of the following roles are held by multi-sig addresses.*
-    2. Controlling the token supply - The supplyController address can mint and burn the token based on the actual movement of USD in and out of the reserve based on requests for the purchase, conversion and redemption of PAX.
+   1. Controlling the token supply - The supplyController address can mint and burn the token based on the actual movement of USD in and out of the reserve based on requests for the purchase, conversion and redemption of PAX.
-    3. Contract Owner - Can pause/unpause the contract and propose a new owner.
+   2. Contract Owner - Can pause/unpause the contract and propose a new owner.
-    4. Asset Protection Role - As required by our regulators, we have introduced a role for asset protection to freeze or seize the assets of a criminal party when required to do so by law, including by court order or other legal process.
+   3. Asset Protection Role - As required by our regulators, we have introduced a role for asset protection to freeze or seize the assets of a criminal party when required to do so by law, including by court order or other legal process.
-    5. Upgradeability Proxy - To facilitate upgradeability on the immutable blockchain we follow a standard two-contract delegation pattern: a proxy contract represents the token, while all calls not involving upgrading the contract are delegated to an implementation contract.
+   4. Upgradeability Proxy - To facilitate upgradeability on the immutable blockchain we follow a standard two-contract delegation pattern: a proxy contract represents the token, while all calls not involving upgrading the contract are delegated to an implementation contract.
 The proxy used here is AdminUpgradeabilityProxy from ZeppelinOS.

-8. Market data (Market Cap, 24h Volume, Volatility, Exchanges, Maturity)
+8. Market data as of July 6th, 2021 (Market Cap, 24h Volume, Volatility, Exchanges, Maturity)

 * [Market Cap](https://etherscan.io/token/0x8e870d67f660d95d5be530380d0ec0bd388289e1): $837M
 * [24h Volume](https://www.coingecko.com/en/coins/paxos-standard): $64M